sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Replace saved searches panel with a new repogroup panel on Cloud.
 - **Work log:**
     - 2020-10-07: The repogroup panel has been completed and checked in.
 We will consider turning the feature flag on by default in Cloud next week after getting feedback from internal users.
+    - 2020-10-13: The footer UI from the original designs for the home panels has been implemented.
+    - 2020-10-13: Panels have now been enabled for everyone in Cloud.

 ### Search tour
 - **Owner(s):** Juliana